Unstructured data: the hidden treasure for retailers

 Understanding what the customer wants, and having the right insights to drive the types of decisions that are made every day and at all levels within an organization.
 Will never cease to be a competitive advantage for retailers.

 Customer data is the Holy Grail for customer-oriented businesses, especially in today’s hyper-connected digital environment that has moved things on customer inputs from contact centers and survey results to dozens of touchpoints through the customer journey and across all types of devices.

-An overlooked treasure – As most of the businesses keep relying solely on structured data as quantitative customer reviews, to guide their strategy and improve their customer-facing operations, an abundance of valuable information for the customer preferences, buying behavior remains untouched, with only just 5-10% being adequately assessed,
+As most businesses keep relying solely on structured data as quantitative customer reviews, to guide their strategy and improve their customer-facing operations, an abundance of valuable information for customer preferences, and buying behavior remains untouched, with only just 5-10% being adequately assessed,

 While structured data remains an essential piece of information that is clearly defined and easy to report, providing solid input on customers’ place, gender, age, and insights into how they feel about your brand, the vast majority of scattered, unstructured data on the emotions of a customer across the whole customer journey have been left outside the CX-analysis equation.